 The app allows up to four accounts.
 The video game-style play, sounds, and points-earning don't follow the typical look and feel of the other apps in the Ansel and Clair app series.
 But like those app, Ansel and Clair: Little Green Island is a fun, highly visual, and wonderfully interactive experience.

 Ansel and Clair: Little Green Island's interactive gameplay and real-world examples provide in-depth learning.
 This mix of animations, video game-like elements, songs, and brief audio and visual lessons help kids learn what can hurt the environment and how they can help it.
 As kids can learn how the Earth's environment is impacted by human choices, they learn some subject-specific vocabulary (such as "ozone," "pesticides," and "oil skimmer").
-Players also gleam information on how animals, ecosystems, plants, and the weather are affected by pollution.
+Players also glean information on how animals, ecosystems, plants, and the weather are affected by pollution.
 By playing the game, kids are also following directions and engaging in decision-making.

 Teachers can use this app as part of an environmental science unit.
 Students can play individually or in small groups.